Preethamalladu/DMDD-Presentation/index.md

 ## The Image Generation Part

-After the first week we have have tried few diffrent ways to render images ,inorder to do so we have tried the follwoing method
+After the first week,I have tried few diffrent ways to render images ,inorder to do so tried the follwoing method

 ### Just the object rotated in space

-> In this method we just rotated the image using its pivot
+> In this method just rotated the image using its pivot

 ![Branching](https://raw.githubusercontent.com/Preethamalladu/DMDD-Presentation/master/chair_test_x0y0z7.jpg)